Which institution holds the most shares in Alphabet Inc. (GOOGL)

 Alphabet Inc. (GOOGL): Who are the competitors?

-The company’s main competitors (and peers) include Microsoft Corporation (MSFT) that is trading -3.81% down over the past 12 months and Amazon.com Inc. (AMZN) that is -32.11% lower over the same period.
-Meta Platforms Inc. (META) is 6.72% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Microsoft Corporation (MSFT) that is trading -8.98% down over the past 12 months and Amazon.com Inc. (AMZN) that is -38.88% lower over the same period.
+Meta Platforms Inc. (META) is -5.52% down on the 1-year trading charts.